alshrv/easy-rust-uz/README.md

 This prints `The city's two names are ["Tallinn", "Reval"]`.

-## References and the dot operator
+## Referencelar va nuqta operatori

 We learned that when you have a reference, you need to use `*` to get to the value.
 A reference is a different type, so this won't work: